Article

 • Regular internal and external reviews are necessary to keep your critical access hospital in good financial and administrative health.

 CAHs in particular are facing unprecedented increases in costs.
-Although labor and supply expenses have increased for the long term, many still face pressures to reach target volumes to help cover increasing costs.
+While labor and supply expenses have increased, many face pressures to reach target volumes to help cover increasing costs.
+Plus, reimbursements from private payors often don’t cover the higher cost of the services performed.

 How to Create a Thriving Critical Access Hospital

-In an industry that historically does not adapt to change quickly, your management team needs the knowledge and skillsets for both proactive and responsive processes.
+In an industry that has historically been slow to adapt to change, your CAH management team needs the knowledge and skillsets for both proactive and responsive processes.

 Thoroughly assess your CAH and visualize where you’d like it to go.
 It’s important to look to the future because past strategies won’t necessarily dictate future success.
 Strategically align forward-thinking business goals with current practices, even if you don't plan to address all tasks simultaneously.